AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 * `find prata` returns `Prata Place` and `The Prata House`
 * `find delivery 5` returns foodplaces with either “delivery” or “5” appearing in any field<br>
   ![result for 'find delivery 5'](images/findDelivery5Result.png)

-### Deleting a foodplace : `delete`

-Deletes the specified foodplace from the address book.

-Format: `delete INDEX`

-* Deletes the foodplace at the specified `INDEX`.
-* The index refers to the index number shown in the displayed foodplace list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd foodplace in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st foodplace in the results of the `find` command.

 ### Clearing all entries : `clear`